 Replacing the roof on your Florida home is a significant investment that will increase the value of your property and improve your property’s overall curb appeal.
 So, when you hire a Florida roofing contractor to replace your roofing system, it’s important to get it right the first time.

-If you have any questions about moving forward with your project, contact Quality Roofing Solutions.
+If you have any questions about moving forward with your project, contact Quality Roofing.
 We’re here to help!

 The two main types of roofing materials that are used in Florida are shingles and metal roofing.

 Nearly a third of all roofs in Florida are protected by asphalt shingles.
 Products like Atlas and Certainteed offer long-standing performance and are ideal for the Florida climate.
 On average, you can expect shingles to last 25 to 30 years with regular care and maintenance.
 There are numerous shingle options, including color, shape, texture, and construction.
 Asphalt shingles are also one of the most affordable types of roofing materials on the market.

 Metal roofing continues to rise in popularity among Florida homeowners.
 Metal roofing holds up well during the hurricane season and provides unmatched protection for your home.
 Although the roofing systems are made of metal, you still have plenty of design options that make your roof feel less industrial and more like home.
 Metal roofing is also easy to install and replace.
 On average, you can expect a metal roof to last 50 years or more.